gemar-ieo/APM/README.md

-# AUTOMATIC POCKMARKS MAPPING (APM)

-**Automatic Pockmarks Mapping (APM)** is an ArcGIS Desktop add-in developed by the *Grupo de Geociencias Marinas* of the *Instituto Español de Oceanografía (IEO-CSIC)*.
-It offers a set of geoprocessing tools for automating pockmark mapping and extracting geomorphometric parameters.
+# APM Toolbox – Automatic Pockmarks Mapping

+## Scientific summary

+APM Toolbox is an ArcGIS Desktop add-in designed to automate the detection and morphometric characterization of seabed pockmarks from bathymetric datasets.
+It integrates standardized geoprocessing workflows into a reproducible pipeline that reduces manual interpretation time and supports marine geomorphological research.

+This repository contains the official implementation of the APM Toolbox developed by the Grupo de Geociencias Marinas (IEO-CSIC).

 ## Installation